The Protection of Trees: A Step-by-Step Guide to Understanding the Status of Protected Status

 What is a protected tree?

-A protected tree is one that has been subjected to certain legal restrictions and it is unlawful to do work on such a tree without having the appropriate permissions.
-There are two types of protection a tree could be protected by - preservation orders and protection orders.
+A protected tree is one that has been subjected to certain laws and regulations and it is unlawful to do work on such a tree without having the appropriate permissions.
+There are two types of protection that trees could be protected by - preservation orders and protection orders.

 Legal protection